vlang/vsl/plot/README.md

 Check the examples folder and compare it to Plotly's Python examples for a better understanding.

-Supported Graph types:
+## Supported Graph Types

-- scatter
+- Bar
-- pie
+- Heatmap
-- heatmap
+- Pie
-- surface
+- Scatter
-- scatter3d
+- Scatter 3D
-- bar
+- Surface

 ## Examples